Montana State University was established in 1893 as the Agricultural College of the State of Montana.

 MSU is recognized nationally for its prominence in research among leading public research universities.
 Research expenditures at MSU typically exceed $100 million annually and top research departments include immunology, chemistry and biochemistry, transportation, physics, and land resources and environmental sciences; while much of the research funding from the National Institutes of Health, Departments of Energy, Defense and Agriculture, and private sources.
 MSU research has led to significant discoveries that are changing the world.
 MSU holds more than 250 active technology licenses.
 In addition, 91 patents and 36 plant variety certificates have been issued for MSU discoveries with many more pending.

 Career, Internship and Student Employment Services provides opportunities for students to develop skills and strategies in defining their professional career path and pursue their interests and aspirations.
 We establish and maintain mutually beneficial partnerships with employers and provide them continuous learners who are adaptable and skilled to meet the challenges and opportunities of the 21st Century.
 We believe good career planning occurs in concentrated and well thought out steps.
-You’ll find our career-planning model allows for you to begin working on this process as a freshman and will lead you through several stages before you begin interviewing for positions and negotiating salary.

 Located in the center of campus, our Library has over 140 public computer workstations, printers, scanners, tech-rich group study rooms, and quiet study areas.

 The IT Center is the provider of central information technology services to Montana State University.

 MSU maintains and exceeds a variety of accreditation requirements that were designed to ensure high quality educational standards.
 MSU is accredited by the Northwest Commission on Colleges and Universities.
 During its most recent re-accreditation, MSU was commended for an "extremely high level of productivity and effectiveness."
 In addition to national accreditation, many of MSU’s colleges, departments and programs also maintain rigorous accreditation credentials through discipline specific agencies.